 For the most effective community-building results, humourous gifts work best.
 Also, make a golden rule—for example, nothing should cost over five dollars—to create a sense of equality among the crowd.
 Better yet, why not choose a theme?
 “Things your grandmother gets you for the holiday” is one option.
 Hopefully, not everyone will receive a pair of new socks.

 It can be difficult to find fun activities at work, but just like the case for getting fresh air and exercise, group cooking can be both relaxing and fun.
 Choose a favorite dish by surveying the workplace, bearing in mind any allergies, dietary restrictions, and food preferences.
 Note down the optimal choices and let the group cast their vote.
 Here are some famous happy hour menu ideas:

-- A good tomato pasta or fettuccine can be a lunch option, both feeding everyone in the office and making an affordable and delicious meal.
+This lunch option feeds everyone in the office and makes an affordable and delicious meal.
 Sometimes, the more mess you make, the more fun you have, so everyone should get involved in wiping up corners and mopping floors after eating the favorite dish, of course.